ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-02-21-Starting-In-OT.md

 ## See, services are slightly different between OT and IT.

-I've mentioned before which parts of the CIA triad are more important in OT but you have to treat every part much differently.
+I've mentioned before which parts of the CIA triad are more important in OT but you have to retrain your mind to work differently.

-You have to manage your expectations with OT equipment providers.
+For example, you have to manage your expectations with OT equipment providers.

 It's unlikely they will have the most advanced IAM systems tied into their tiny controller.